ni/nimble/packages/nimble-components/CONTRIBUTING.md

 Incubating contributions may compromise on the above capabilities but they still must abide by other repository requirements.
 For example:

+-   Start development with a spec describing the high level plan and what's in or out of scope
 -   Coding conventions (element naming, linting, code quality)
 -   Unit and Chromatic test coverage
 -   Storybook documentation